SISS/SISSVoc/README.md

 * docker
 * docker-compose

-If you would like to use docker-compose, you can easily deploy SISSvoc.
+If you would like to use docker-compose, you can easily deploy your custom built sissvoc.war...
 ```
-$ docker-compose up -d
+$ docker-compose -f docker-compose.localsissvoc.yml up -d
 ```

 You can access your SISSVoc service at: